Please invest in Our Daily Planet today, by making a one time or monthly contribution.

 Additionally, according to NOAA, if the mild conditions in the U.S. persist through February, this could be the country’s warmest winter in recorded history.

 What’s Happening: While it’s still too soon to tell how this winter’s balmy weather might relate to climate change, the conditions are being more directly caused by an Arctic weather pattern that is trapping cold air in the polar region.
 NBC added that scientists are watching this system closely to try to understand whether this winter is an outlier or a preview of what could become more common for the Northern Hemisphere.

-, because of human-induced climate warming, winters like this — characterized by a lack of extreme cold and spotty snowfall — may become the norm this century.
+Longer Trends: Overall, a warming planet is making winters warmer.
+As the Washington Post explained, because of human-induced climate warming, winters like this — characterized by a lack of extreme cold and spotty snowfall — may become the norm this century.